zoetw88/MARS/README.md

 ## Test User

+test 1:
 Email:123@gmail.com

 Password:123

+test 2:
+Email:zoetw88@gmail.com

+Password:123

-💡 Tips: Online interview coaching service are only provided for anonymous user, please sign in and enjoy!
+💡 Tips: Online interview coaching service are only provided for anonymous user, please sign in.
+         If you want to use realtime collaborative white board ,please use test 1 account and test 2 account to sign in.

 ## Table of Content